 This thinking was the perfect storm for a quiet young girl who wanted to please to find herself the victim of varying abuses.
 I doubted my own experiences and didn't think that they truly mattered.

 that I was the one that needed to take care of my own emotional and mental health, I found myself a single mom working odd jobs to support myself and my boys.
 Though my art career had been put on the back burner for years, I knew that I needed it back in my life.

 So with a couple of new paintings, some samples of my older work, and my story, I applied to have a solo show as a way to tell my story.

 Each painting in my show titled "Passages" told a part of my journey through a difficult time and on to healing.
 People related to the art I had created, it had touched their hearts and they felt less alone.

 I knew then that I had to add my voice to the ever-growing group of women telling our experiences.

 This is why telling our stories as women is so important to me.

 I want to make sure that young girls believe in themselves and aren't afraid to let their voices be heard.

-I want midlife women to know that the journey they have travelled and all that they have gone through has made them strong, and that this strength is their beauty!
+I want midlife women to know that the journey they have travelled has made them strong, and that this strength is their beauty!